High school graduation requirements

 Business Studies Certificate

 A Business Studies Certificate is awarded to students who have pursued a concentrated study in business by completing a minimum number of Business Studies credits.
 Students are required to complete a minimum of five (5) credits, either through Business Studies courses (‘B’ codes), CIC3E, CIE3M, CIA4U (Economics), or cooperative education credits tied to Business courses.
 See your guidance counsellor for more information.

 Students can earn a Technological Education certificate by completing a minimum of 5 credits, either through Technological Education courses (‘T’ codes), or cooperative education credits tied to Technological Education courses.
 See a guidance counsellor for more information.

 The Specialist High Skills Major (SHSM) encourages students to focus their secondary school education toward a career area of their choice.
 Students can earn a SHSM program creditation no matter what their postsecondary plans — work, apprenticeship, or college/university.
 Students who successfully complete an SHSM receive:

-- an Ontario Secondary School Diploma with an embossed SHSM seal
+- An Ontario Secondary School Diploma with an embossed SHSM seal

-- an SHSM Record documenting his/her achievement
+- SHSM Record documenting student achievement

 This formal recognition lets employers and postsecondary education know that the student has knowledge, skills, and industry-recognized qualifications related to a particular career field.